Also published with bibliography and footnotes at Google.

 Jesus was conceived via a mix of Divine love and the human selflessness of God’s handmaiden Mary.
 And enjoyed the benefits of a surrogate human father, Joseph, who, in turn was a descendent of Abraham’s second-born Isaac.

 God echoes Abraham’s sacrifice of a son by sending His own son.
 Jesus is unselfishly sacrificed, in the name of his human peers, or, as he would refer to them, siblings.
 Jesus called them “brothers and sisters. ” He was semantically unequivocal here.
 Remember, he never specifically identified himself as a Holy deity.
-But he consistently, specifically identify himself as the “immediate family” of mankind, sharing with all the same father-God.
+But he consistently, specifically identified himself as the “immediate family” of mankind, sharing with all the same father-God.

 Moreover, like Moses, who is recognized by both Islam and Christianity (as well as by Jewish people) for liberating humans from violent oppression, Jesus consistently calls into question the violent oppression of institutionalized religions.
 Not surprisingly, so does Mohammed.